qichaozhao/cards/_posts/2017-09-05-appnexus-tweets.md

 The day after, on the 5th, we see some follow on activity, mainly echoing the news from the previous two days.

-My favourite hour was `2015-05-07 03`, where there were 2 tweets, and the top 3 words were: `signs`, `favourable` and `delightful`.
+My favourite hour was `2015-05-07 03`, where there were 2 tweets, and the top 3 words were: `signs`, `favorite` and `delightful`.

-I wonder if that was perhaps one of our execs after a weeks work well done. :)
+I wonder if that was perhaps one of our execs, relaxing with some wine and shooting the twitter breeze after a weeks work well done. :)

 ---